samiBendou/space3/README.md

 ```

 ## Documentation
-Check the [main](https://samibendou.github.io/space3/modules/_main_.html) page of the framework web site to get started.
+Check the [main](https://samibendou.github.io/space3/modules/_main_.html) page of the framework's site to get started.

 ## Contributions

-If you want to improve math javascript experience don't hesitate to contribute all kind of improvements are welcomed !
+If you want to improve math javascript experience don't hesitate to contribute.
+All kind of improvements are welcomed !
 [CONTRIBUTING.md](https://github.com/samiBendou/space3/blob/master/CONTRIBUTING.md)